SwayLtd/Bewr-Home/README.md

 * Welcome screen

 ### Implemented Features
-* Responsive design for mobile and tablet
+* Responsive design for mobile, tablet and desktop
 * Localization (English and French)
 * App theme integration (light and dark)
 * Route management with GoRouter